top of page

 • Social Isolation

 Once discharged, a person with a psychiatric disorder typically returns to an isolated lifestyle, either at home, in the community, or on the street.
-While social isolation may feel comfortable and familiar, it is a negative force that not only impedes a person’s growth toward mental health, but often sends them sliding backwards.
+While social isolation may feel comfortable and familiar, it is a negative force that not only impedes a person’s growth toward mental health but often sends them sliding backward.

 • Family Stress